About STAR reading test

 Find out more about the use of stanines with STAR.

-The current edition of the STAR Reading Test consists of ten tests, arranged in order of difficulty and labelled according to recommended year level and test.
+The current edition of the STAR reading test package consists of ten tests, arranged in order of difficulty and labelled according to recommended year level and test.
 The tests are designed for students from the beginning of Year 3 to the beginning of Year 9:

 - Schools are able to enter their results on the NZCER Marking Service website.